Romain-Thomas-Shef/STON/joss_paper.md

 # Summary

-STON (SofTware for petrOgraphic visualisatioN) is a tool developed with the objective to ease the inspection of images taken from microscopes.
-It has been developed in the framework of petrography, with images of minerals but it can be used for whatever images.
-This tool allows you the user to inspect image in detail, modify image parameters (contrast, brightness, sharpness), compare images side by side, combine images, etc.
+`STON` (SofTware for petrOgraphic visualisatioN) is a tool designed to simplify the inspection of microscope images.
+Originally developed for petrography, specifically for analyzing mineral images, it can be used with any type of image.
+STON allows users to closely examine images, adjust parameters (contrast, brightness, sharpness), compare images side by side, combine multiple images and analyse features.
-Designed to be user friendly, STON is fully customizable.
+Built with user-friendliness in mind, STON is fully customizable.
 It is developed in Python using the (PySide6)[https://wiki.qt.io/Qt_for_Python] library for the GUI, Pillow [@Murray:2025] and matplotlib [@Hunter:2007] for image display and operation and scikit-image [@vanderwalt:2014] for deeper image processing.

 # Statement of need